ndpawar1981/Covid-19_Hospital_Capacity_by_State/README.md

 state/territorial health departments on behalf of their healthcare facilities, and (3) National Healthcare Safety Network (before 15 July 2020).
 The data were updated regularly and provided the latest values reported by each facility within the last four days at each update.
-This reporting method provides a comprehensive picture of hospital utilization within a state in the US by ensuring all hospitals were represented, even if they missed a single day of reporting.
+This data provides a comprehensive picture of hospital utilization within a state in the US by ensuring all hospitals were represented, even if they missed a single day of reporting.